danemacmillan/canadasmotorcycletest/README.md

 Feel free to ask about any technical decisions I made regarding the inclusion or exclusion of some technique or process.
-I assure you everything was very deliberate, and can answer any criticism.
+I assure you everything was very deliberate.
+In addition, I can answer any questions about where and how I would improve this code in preparation for true production service.

 ---